shayyan24/shayyan24/README.md

 I'm a passionate Software Engineering student at the University of Waterloo with a strong foundation in full-stack development, embedded systems, and robotics.
 I love building intuitive applications, working with emerging technologies, and solving real-world problems with code.

-With experience in web development, embedded systems, and software engineering, I've worked on diverse projects, from full-stack applications to AI-driven automation and robotics solutions.
+With experience and dedication to software engineering, I've worked on diverse projects, from full-stack applications to AI-driven automation and robotics solutions.
 I am always eager to create efficient and impactful software solutions.

 ## 📫 Let's Connect!
 [![Portfolio](https://img.shields.io/badge/Portfolio-000000?style=for-the-badge&logo=codepen&logoColor=white)](https://www.shayyanhusein.com)